 "Charles Nelson Reilly sold his toenail clippings as a potent aphrodisiac.
 He ran a four-minute mile blindfolded, with an engine block strapped to his back.
 He can eat more frozen waffles than any other man I know.
 Once he fell off the Chrysler Building and he barely even stubbed his toe."

-Guan Yu, from China's Three Kingdoms period, known for such feats of awesomeness that he was deified as the God of War and Brotherhood, and worshipped to this day.
+Guan Yu, from China's Three Kingdoms period, known for such feats of awesomeness that he was deified as the God of War and Brotherhood, and worshiped to this day.

 And he invented the guan dao, one of the most awesome weapons in history.
 It's a massive, curved blade on a pole which can slice the legs out from under a horse.

 The Three Kingdoms period is chocked full of memetic badasses!
-Special mention should go to Lu Bu, among whose accomplishments includes killing over 1,000 men in a single battle!
+Special mention should go to Lü Bu, among whose accomplishments includes killing over 1,000 men in a single battle!
 Or Xiahou Dun, who was shot in the eye with an arrow only to pull it out with eye attached and ate it to strike fear into the hearts of his enemies!
+Some stories say he then ATE IT.
 Their deeds are so legendary they have their own video game!